A” catch-and-release” fish resort?

 Graham, a 40-ish expat from the U.K., sitting next to me, eagerly divulged his secret hideaway.
 My curiosity was hooked.
 I held onto it like a college kid waiting for SMS text directions to a secret rave.

 “You see, I love to fish.
-At Beung Pai, I can do that without harming my catch…”
+At Beung Pai Fish Farm Pai, I can do that without harming my catch…”

-The resort (that’s what I like to call it) houses two large fishing ponds, where fish lovers can feed fish and fishing enthusiasts can enjoy their catch, without the repercussions of a kill.
+The resort houses two large fishing ponds, where fish lovers can feed fish and fishing enthusiasts can enjoy their catch, without the repercussions of a kill.
 Fishing poles are for rent and guests can fish on the premises, as long as they release their fish back into the water.

 “…besides, the bungalows are clean, spacious and nicely decorated.
 The place is so peaceful because it’s in the middle of rice paddy fields and the owners are lovely; they make the most delicious homemade granola yogurt you’ve ever had!”